Gaylussacia dumosa

 - Wildlife Value:

 - This plant provides nectar for pollinators.
 It is a host plant for Henry's Elfin (Callophrys henrici) larvae which appear from February to May and have one flight.
-Adult Henry's Elfin butterflies feed on flower nectar.
-Butterflies are attracted to its blooms.
-Its fruits are eaten by birds and mammals such as raccoon, gray fox, red fox, skunk, chipmunk, and squirrel.
-Dwarf huckleberry is also eaten by roughed grouse, wild turkey, and quail.
+Butterflies and bees are attracted to its blooms.
+Its fruits are eaten by birds and mammals such as raccoon, gray fox, red fox, skunk, chipmunk, squirrel, grouse, wild turkey, and quail.

 - Play Value: